8fold/site-joshbruce.com/content-root/public/experiences/health-and-wellness/historical-summaries/202308/content.md

 {!! dateblock !!}

+## Saturday, August 26, and Sunday August 27, 2023

+I added a mile to my evening walk.
+So, we’re at doing 4 miles per day at or above a 3 mile per hour pace.
+There are still moments where I hit zone 2 heart there, but they’re reducing.

+As stated before, I’ve decided to save non-shower exercises and movements to weekdays only.

+I’m trying out the [MacroFactor](https://macrofactorapp.com) app partially owned by [Jeff Nippard](https://www.youtube.com/@JeffNippard).
+It integrates directly with Apple’s Health app, which means WHOOP, which does the same, can get extra information.
+I’m planning to do a write-up about it soon as I decided to download it Saturday.

+I’m trying to find a way to integrate pea protein into my mix.
+Saturday I swapped out one scoop of collagen for one scoop of pea protein, that didn’t go as well as I had hoped.
+Unlike the collagen, the pea protein has a noticeable flavor and texture.
+I’m considering converting my vegetables for dinner into a smoothie and adding it there instead.
+As an experiment I made a smoothie out of my broccoli and carrots, that also didn’t go as well as I had hoped from a flavor perspective; however, it did reduce how long I spent eating the meal.

+Introducing the pea protein gets me to about 188 grams of protein on a normal feeding day.
+This is roughly the midpoint between the minimum and maximum using the [various calculations](https://youtu.be/Pok0Jg2JAkE?feature=shared) for such things; at least according to my calculations—the MacroFactor app shows 177 grams based on my meals, which is still close to the low bar of 180 grams.

+On Sunday, the WHOOP updates it’s insights.
+Of the things I track, consistent bed and wake times appears to have the greatest impact, even if I don’t sleep as long as the app suggests (reduced sleep performance); roughly a 5 percent increase to recovery.
+Next, at about 3 percent, is my perceived energy level, fish oil tablet, and multivitamin.
+Late meal and workout have the greatest negative impact to recovery, at about 3 percent.

+I decided to add my body composition (measurements) into the MacroFactor app.
+This took me back to the aesthetics project and two methods in determining “ideal” proportions.
+(More on that in a second.)
+The measurements were as follows (flexed); all measurements use inches:

+1. Waist (belly button): 43
+2. Hip (widest part): 42
+3. Shoulders (around deltoids): 48
+4. Neck: 18
+5. Chest (around nipple height): 42
+6. Left bicep (dominant arm, around peak of biceps): 15
+7. Left forearm (widest part): 12
+8. Left wrist (where the bone profusion is): 7
+9. Right thigh (middle): 22.5
+10. Right calf (widest part): 17
+11. Right ankle (where the bone protrusion is): 9.5
+12. Waist to height (calculated by the app): 0.61
+13. Waist to hip: 1.02
+14. Visual body fat: 27 percent

+Okay, to the methods for calculating ratios.

+The first is referred to as the Grecian Ideal.
+If memory serves, and in short, someone with a lot of time on their hands went around taking measurements of Greek statues.
+They found that if you knew the circumference of the wrist, other measurements kind of fell into place.
+The wrist doesn’t fluctuate in size much, the bone is close to the skin; so, regardless of where you are currently, wrist measurements won’t fluctuate much with exercise and weight gain.
+Plugging my wrist size into an [online calculator](https://www.fitness.com/calculators/greek-proportions) gave me the following results:

+1. Waist (belly button): 31.9
+2. Hip (widest part): 38.7
+3. Neck: 16.8
+4. Chest (around nipple height):  45.5
+5. Left bicep (dominant arm, around peak of biceps): 16.4
+6. Left forearm (widest part): 13.2
+7. Right thigh (middle): 24.1
+8. Right calf (widest part): 15.5

+Growing up, and for the aesthetics project, this is roughly what I was going for.
+Grecian statues tend to have a more “normal” estimated body fat percentage than we sometimes think is ideal.
+You might not have a six-pack, but you also won’t need to dehydrate yourself, run at a severe caloric deficit from maintenance, or both.

+The next method comes from a few decades later and is called the Steve Reeves ideal.
+And, of course, there’s [a calculator for that](https://www.muscleandstrength.com/tools/ideal-measurements).
+It takes into consideration more than the Grecian Ideal, and sticks with the approach of measuring areas of that body that do t change much.
+This approach looks at height, wrist, ankle, head, pelvis, and knee.

+My results for going full Steve Reeves would be:

+1. Waist (belly button): 36
+3. Neck: 19
+4. Chest (around nipple height):  62
+5. Left bicep (dominant arm, around peak of biceps): 18
+7. Right thigh (middle): 30
+8. Right calf (widest part): 18

+Notice the larger size for most of the measurements.

+Again, my goal with this journey isn’t aesthetic, it’s movement and quality of life.
+And, with the exercises and movements I’m doing, ending up looking like a Greek statue seems within reach (not far off now), and I was well on my during the aesthetics project.

+With that said, I’m also not looking for speed.
+Less flash-fry and more low-and-slow barbecue.
+In the beginning (where I am), I want to be able see some type of improvement in what I’m capable of on a weekly basis, without requiring a day or more to recover due to pain or injury.
+This is how I gauge whether I’m pushing too hard or not hard enough.

 ## Friday, August 24, 2023

 Muscle soreness started kicking in.
 Despite having a good recovery, I decided to have a rest day.